-- Depending on their conditions, students with internal impairment might be absent or leave the screen with their mike/video off.
-For important information presented when they are absent or are not in front of the screen, provide them with an explanation on that information, if they ask you to do so.
+- Students with internal impairment might be absent, late, leave early, or leave the screen with their mike/ video off.
+For important information presented when they are absent or are not in front of the screen, provide the information or assignments again, if they ask you to do so.